UC-MACSS/persp-model_W18/Students/HanK/PS6/PS_6.md

 ![](PS_6_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-8-1.png)

 The optimal pruning method produces a medium tree, all features (dem, rep, age, educ and female) make effects in the model.
-Dem, rep and age have the highest importance.
+Dem, rep (party affiliation) and age have the highest importance.
 Besides, those who are neither rep nor dem would not heavily influenced by their demographic features, but both dem and rep would be influenced by some or all demographic features.
 The largest predicted feeling thermometer is 77.88 from democrats older than 53.5 and the smallest feeling thermometer is 33.18 from poor-educated female republicans older than 43.5.

 ``` r
 kable(cbind(mse2, opt_mse),